SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 the ``b`` in the outer scope --- so changes from inside or outside the closure are visible in both places.

 ..
-[Contributor 6004] also describes the destinction as "capturing the variable, not the value" but he notes that we don't have a rigorous definition of capturing a variable in Swift
+[Contributor 6004] also describes the distinction as "capturing the variable, not the value" but he notes that we don't have a rigorous definition of capturing a variable in Swift